The Throatians spend their days sacrificing their citizens in ritual fights in order to gain protection from the deity they worship.

 I enjoyed reading about the complex motivations and manipulations concerning the various important players in the plot.
 Several times I was surprised by the direction of the story, which is always a delight!

 Thane is a good character, and I liked his journey.
 I also liked his bride, Princess Lydia.
-The first book in the series concerns her adventures, lightly referenced in this book, and I look forward to learning more about her in Wedding of the Thorn Rose.
+The first book in the series concerns her adventures, lightly referenced in this book, and I look forward to learning more about her in Wedding of the Torn Rose.

 If the descriptions had been a little more lush and the developments had been revealed a little more slowly and with more detail, this would have been a perfect book.
 However, that’s a personal style preference rather than a criticism of the novel.